 British nationals don't require a visa to enter South Africa, although you must have two completely blank consecutive pages in your passport.
 Travellers will be granted a temporary visitor's permit on arrival, valid for 3 months.

-To enter Tanzania you will need a visa, and it's best to obtain this in advance from the Tanzanian Embassy in your own country.
-Alternatively you can purchase one when you arrive, but you will have to meet all immigrations requirements.
+To enter Tanzania you will need a visa.
+Tanzania has introduced an e-visa system and you will need to apply online in advance of travel.
+Alternatively you can purchase one on arrival at main ports of entry, subject to the fulfilment of all immigration requirements. but you will have to meet all immigrations requirements.
 A single entry visa is valid for 3 months.
 If you are volunteering you will need a valid work permit, arranged before travel.

 British visitors to Zambia need a visa to enter the country and we recommend that you obtain this from the Zambian High Commission in London before you travel.
 Single and double entry visit visas are available on arrival and are payable in cash (please have the exact amount ready).